namuol/vatedroid/README.md

 # vatedroid
 vatedroid (v8 droid) is a simple example project demonstrating how to embed v8 in an Android application through the Android NDK.

-The applicationcode itself is a continuation of [marakana's intro to Android NDK](http://marakana.com/s/post/1153/introduction_to_ndk) tutorial series.
+The application code itself is a continuation of [marakana's intro to Android NDK](http://marakana.com/s/post/1153/introduction_to_ndk) tutorial series.
 The original code for that project can be found [here](https://github.com/marakana/FibonacciNative).

 ## Requirements